JoaoBraz03/WIFI-HACK/README.md

 4.It will creat a wifi access point called "pwned" and the password is "deauhter".

-5.Go to your broser and search for IP of the access point and you are done.
+5.Go to your broser and search for IP of the access point.

+6.Select the WIFI, go to 'ATTACK' and chose 'Deauth'.